Lake Wales in Polk County, Florida — The American South (South Atlantic)

 Erected 1935 by Lake Wales Chapter, D.A.R.

 Other nearby markers.
 At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-The Railroad in Dundee History (approx. 8.2 miles away); Fort Gardiner (approx. 9 miles away); Chief Chipco (approx. 10 miles away); Site of Fort Clinch (approx. 11 miles away); Indian Burial Mound (approx. 11.8 miles away); Historic Pughsville Neighborhood Sumica (approx. 12.3 miles away); 1940 Publix Super Market (approx. 12.4 miles away).
+The Railroad in Dundee History (approx. 8.2 miles away); Fort Gardiner (approx. 9 miles away); Chief Chipco (approx. 10 miles away); Surveyor's Lake Schoolhouse (approx. Site of Fort Clinch (approx. 11 miles away); Indian Burial Mound (approx. 11.8 miles away); Historic Pughsville Neighborhood (approx. 11.9 miles away); Sumica (approx. 12.3 miles away).
 Touch for a list and map of all markers in Lake Wales.

 More about this marker.
 This old and interesting marker is obviously damaged.
 The Polk County History Center has been notified of its condition.
 It was strategically placed at the entrance to one of Florida's oldest tourist attractions.